ATTENDANCE + ENGAGEMENT = SUCCESS

 10-Year Attendance Goals

-During the 2020-21 school year, the Stay in the Game Network partnered with 16 school districts to support student attendance initiatives, including a community-wide campaign, resulting in increased student attendance.
-These partnerships benefited more than 110,000 students.
+The Stay in the Game!
+Network partners with 17 school districts to support student attendance initiatives, including a community-wide campaign, resulting in increased student attendance.
+These partnerships benefited more than 150,000 students.

 A student who misses as few as two days of school a month is considered chronically absent.
 Ohio's current rate of chronic absenteeism is nearly 17 percent — or approximately 260,000 students.
 Over the next 10 years, the Stay in the Game!
 Network seeks to cut that rate in half — to 8.5 percent, or approximately 130,000 students.
 While this goal might seem ambitious, it is certainly worthwhile considering the risks associated with chronic absenteeism.